Cherrylock/Discord-Nitro-Generator/README.md

 Please note that the generation of legitimate Discord Nitro codes is probabilistic, with each attempt having a 1 in 62^16 chance of success.
 Users should not expect to obtain a valid Nitro code from every run of the script.

 ---

-You can replace `yourusername` in the clone command with your GitHub username.
-Feel free to customize the README further as needed.